cdcarson/frieda/README.md

 ## Options

-Frieda's two main options are stored in a `.friedarc.json` file at the root of the project.
+Frieda's three main options are stored in a `.friedarc.json` file at the root of the project.
 This file should be added to git.
 If it doesn't exist or is somehow invalid, Frieda will prompt you for:

 ### `envFilePath`